Last Updated on

 The founders established five pillars that define their school system and set them apart from other public schools.
 These include:

-- High Expectations – creating a culture of support and rewards for academic performance and behavior
+- High Expectations – a culture of support and rewards for academic performance and behavior

-- Choice and Commitment – those choosing to join the school must commit to putting in the time and effort required to achieve success
+- Choice and Commitment – students who join the school must commit to putting in the time and effort required to achieve success

 - More Time – more time in the classroom to prepare students for competitive high schools and colleges, and access to diverse extracurricular experiences